mabel-dev/opteryx/docs/SQL Reference/02 Statements.md

 The `GROUP BY` clause specifies which grouping columns should be used to perform any aggregations in the `SELECT` clause.
 If the `GROUP BY` clause is specified, the query is always an aggregate query, even if no aggregations are present in the `SELECT` clause.
 The `HAVING` clause specifies filters to apply to aggregated data, `HAVING` clauses require a `GROUP BY` clause.

+`GROUP BY` expressions may use column numbers, however, this is not recommended for statements intended for reuse.

 ### ORDER BY / LIMIT / OFFSET clauses

 ~~~